MUKTI-GUPTA/XlsxSheetSolution/README.md

 ### how to use
 1. npm install
-2. add the xlsx sheet and lisnk there address
+2. add the xlsx sheet and link there address in js file
-3. run - node generate_resumes.js
+3. run - node generate_resumes.js / npm start
-4. the resulltant pdf will be added on resume folder
+4. the resultant pdf will be added on resume folder

 - happy coding </>